 Tiffany Waddington M.S.
-CF-SLP, is the original founder of the I-F Club.
+CCC-SLP, is the original founder of the I-F Club.
 She also goes by a few nicknames, most notably “Talktor Tiff”.
 She has been working with the ASD community in different capacities since 2007.
 Her involvement with the Deaf community began in 2013.

 Following her undergraduate education, she began working at the Laboratory of Auditory Brain Sciences and Neuroengineering at ILABS in the University of Washington studying auditory attention; specifically the ability of people to process sound in the presence of background noise.
-In 2016, she started working for Aspiring Youth, providing weekly social skills groups and 1:1 mentoring to kids, adolescents, and young adults.
+In 2016, she started working for Aspiring Youth, providing weekly social groups and 1:1 mentoring to kids, adolescents, and young adults.

 In 2018, she earned her Master of Science with Distinction from California State University, Northridge (CSUN) in Communication Disorders and was awarded the Karen Jones Green Award for Clinical Excellence.
 During this program, she was able to continue working at ILABS and Aspiring Youth while also taking on clinical practicum experiences with diverse populations.
 She continued her mentoring and caretaking responsibilities and started to build the I-F Club as a way to merge all of her personal and professional interests.